openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-Note: Consider using CIBA Ping/Push callback.
-Another option would be the Client providing `client_notification_token` to the Issuer, so that the issuer sends a Credential response upon successfully receiving a Credential request and then no need for the client to bring an acceptance token, the Issuer will send the credential once it is issued in a response that includes `client_notification_token`.
+Note: Consider using CIBA Ping/Push OR SSE Poll/Push.
+Another option would be the Client providing `client_notification_token` to the Issuer, so that the issuer sends a Credential response upon successfully receiving a Credential request and then no need for the client to bring an acceptance token, the Issuer will send the credential once it is issued in a response that includes `client_notification_token`. (consider SSE options)

 ### Credential Issuer-Provided Nonce